lagzian/SS-Collector/README.md

-# Shadowsocks/VMESS/Reality  in Normal, Clash, and SING-BOX Configurations
+# Shadowsocks/VMESS/Reality Configurations in Normal, Clash, and SING-BOX Formats

 This repository contains various Shadowsocks, VMESS, and Reality configuration in 3 formats including Normal, Clash/Meta, and SING-BOX (ready for use).
 All of them get updated automatically.
 Shadowsocks,  and VMESS lists are updated every 12 hours, while Reality lists are updated every 1 hour.
 The Trinity links that contain 300 speed tested SS configs will be updated every 5 hours.